Keploy vs Thunder Client

 Thunder Client can help developers manually test new microservice endpoints during migration.
 It is useful for debugging but not for automated migration verification.

 Engineering teams evaluating Thunder Client alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Thunder Client or comparing Thunder Client and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).